The Beloved Community Commission

 Commission on Liturgy and Music

-The Liturgy and Music Commission assist the bishop in providing liturgical planning for clergy and diocesan events, such as Annual Convention and ordinations.
+The Liturgy and Music Commission assist the bishop in providing liturgical planning for clergy and diocesan events, such as Convention Eucharist, ordinations, and other special services.

 Contact: The Rev. Michael Bordelon, Chair